Wednesday, April 15, 2026

 Peer instruction, not provided in a typical lecture-based class, is one thing that makes the flipped classroom model a prime structure for professors to use.

-For each of Hurwitz’s lectures, the professor assigned students to a different group of peers to work together towards answering prompts.
-I communicated and worked with each of my peers at least once.
-Doing so brought the opportunity of listening to a variety of diverse perspectives.
+For each of Hurwitz’s lectures, the professor assigned students to a different group of peers to work together toward answering prompts.
+I communicated and worked with each of my peers.
+Doing so gave me the opportunity to listen to diverse perspectives.

 My creativity thus overflowed in the artistic freedom of the class structure.
-Partnership with my peers helped me feel more comfortable while public speaking.
+Partnerships with my peers helped me feel more comfortable while public speaking.

-William Purdy, a lecturer at the School of Education and Information Studies, said creating class engagement becomes easy when allowing students creative freedom to take ownership of their academic experience.
+William Purdy, a lecturer in the School of Education and Information Studies, said creating class engagement becomes easy when allowing students creative freedom to take ownership of their academic experience.

 He added that his lecture structure depends on the course.